Wednesday 30 July 1941

 |The graves of two Wehrmacht soldiers of the 34th Infantry Regiment KIA 30 July 1941.|

 American Homefront: The Chinese Consul-General in Honolulu, King-Chau Mui, delivers a radio address from Hilo, Hawaii.
-He calls for the "development of the international war front today" in order to preserve "security of peace, justice, and freedom."
+He calls for the "development of the international war front today" in order to preserve the "security of peace, justice, and freedom."

 July 1, 1941: US TV Broadcasting Starts